-In order to complete the Continuing Teaching License program students must:
+In order to complete the Certificate in the Teaching of Writing, students must:

-- Satisfactorily complete a minimum of 18 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B in all core courses.
+- Satisfactorily complete a minimum of 15 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B in all core courses.
 If a grade of a B- or lower is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook).